cryptozeny/insight-ui-bitzeny/README.md

-# Insight UI for BitZeny
+# Insight UI for Anzucoin

-A BitZeny blockchain explorer web application service for using the [Insight API for BitZeny](https://github.com/BitzenyCoreDevelopers/insight-api-bitzeny).
+A Anzucoin blockchain explorer web application service for using the [Insight API for Anzucoin](https://github.com/BitzenyCoreDevelopers/insight-api-bitzeny).

 ## Getting Started